 Inspiration and Techniques

-We are living in a very interesting time where we have such an easy and immediate access to art work from the past and fascinating modern drawings and paintings, via internet, modern media and museums.
+We are living in a very interesting time where we have such easy and immediate access to artwork from the past and fascinating modern drawings and paintings, via the internet, modern media and museums.

 Techniques covered in the lessons include: